Source: Kushner meeting with Russian bank exec was effort to 'engage with' Russia

 "Jared attended the meeting in his capacity as a transition official.
 Nothing of substance was discussed.
 There was no follow up," a White House spokesperson said.

-When Kislyak wanted to meet with Kushner again, Kushner didn't see the purpose in doing it, the source said.
+And Kushner never followed up with Kislyak.
+When the ambassador wanted to meet with Kushner again, Kushner didn't see the purpose in doing it, the source said.
 His feeling, according to this source, was "why should [Kushner] meet with a person for the second time who told [him] he's not the right person" to be an intermediary to the Kremlin.
 As a result, Kushner sent a young aide to meet with the ambassador instead.

-This source said the transition team -- and Kushner in particular -- were looking for ways to establish a back channel to Putin, as they had done with other leaders during the transition.

-Washington Post columnist David Ignatius first reported that Kushner was seeking a channel to Putin.

-"In the transition they were looking to establish relationships with foreign leaders, and he took dozens of meetings," according to the source.
-The source added that when Tillerson became Secretary of State, that became a moot point concerning Russia, since Tillerson himself had a wide range of contacts, including with Putin himself.
+The source added that when Rex Tillerson became Secretary of State, the need for a back channel became a moot point, since Tillerson had a wide range of Russian contacts, including with Putin himself.

 "After Tillerson was in place, the liaison role that Jared had been playing ended," the source said, although Kushner obviously remains connected to the foreign policy world in his role at the White House.